 The Advocacy 101 video below is from the AFSP (American Foundation for Suicide Prevention).

-In order to stop the stigma around mental illness, we need to speak up and show that we are not the stereotypes that people try to force onto us.
 Coming out as having a mental illness, and sharing both the challenges and obstacles overcome, can be intimidating, but it’s a powerful way of demonstrating to the world what mental illness actually looks like without the stereotypes.
 The more of us that speak out, the easier it is for others to feel safe opening up and sharing their own stories.

 - Centre for Innovation in Peer Support toolkit for sharing your story effectively